Three-chromatic geometric hypergraphs

-For a cone $K$ let $\prec_K$ denote the quasi ordering on the points of the plane where a point $p$ is bigger than a point $q$ if and only if $p+K$ contains $q$, i.e., when interpreted as a digraph, $qp$ is an edge of $\prec_K$.
-By Observation \ref{obs:cones}, this ordering is indeed transitive.
+For a cone $K$ let $\prec_K$ denote the relation on the points of the plane where a point $p$ is bigger than a point $q$ if and only if $p+K$ contains $q$.
+By Observation \ref{obs:cones}, this relation is transitive so it is a quasi-order.
+Recall that when $\prec_K$ is interpreted as a digraph, $qp$ is an edge if and only if $q \prec_K p$.

-Suppose the cones $K_1, K_2, K_3$ correspond to the three corners of a triangle, in other words the cones $K_1,-K_3,K_2,-K_1,K_3,-K_2$ partition the plane around the origin in this order.
+Suppose the cones $K_1, K_2, K_3$ are the translates of the three corners of a triangle so that all their apexes are in the origin, in other words the cones $K_1,-K_3,K_2,-K_1,K_3,-K_2$ partition the plane around the origin in this order.
 Then we will say that $K_1, K_2, K_3$ is a \emph{set of tri-partition} cones.
-In this case the intersection of any translates of $K_1, K_2, K_3$ forms a (sometimes degenerate) triangle.
+In this case the intersection of any translates of $K_1, K_2, K_3$ forms a (possibly degenerate) triangle.

 \begin{obs} Let $K_1,K_2,K_3$ be a set of tri-partition cones and let $P$ be a planar point set.
 Then any two distinct points of $P$ are comparable in either $\prec_{K_1}$, $\prec_{K_2}$ or $\prec_{K_3}$.
 (See Figure \ref{fig:ordering}.) \end{obs}